Skip to content

 3.1

-Proportion of employees
+Share of employees with seniority

 in %